 What happens during a pulmonary thromboendarterectomy (PTE)?

-You will be under anesthesia for the procedure, which generally starts early in the morning and lasts for much of the day.
+You will be under anesthesia for the procedure, which generally starts early in the morning and lasts for around six hours.
 After you have the anesthesia:

 - An endotracheal tube and other tubes/lines will be placed.

-- The surgeon will cut your sternum (breast bone) so that the team can reach your heart and lungs.
+- The surgeon will make an incision in the sternum (breast bone) so that the team can reach your heart and lungs.

 - You will be put onto a heart-lung machine (called cardiopulmonary bypass), which will act as your heart and lungs.

-- The bypass machine will also be used to cool you to 65 degrees Fahrenheit, which is necessary because the machine must be shut off for a brief time during the procedure.
+- The bypass machine will also be used to cool you to 65 degrees Fahrenheit (18 degrees Celsius), which is necessary because the machine must be shut off for a brief time during the procedure.

 - At this time, clots are removed with special tools from the arteries.